 Office manager CV writing can be easy if you know how to handle it.

-When you are asked to send a CV, it means that the employer is interested in your candidacy as a whole.
+When you are asked to send a CV before an interview, it means that the employer is interested in your candidacy as a whole.
 He wants to know where you studied, worked, what education you acquired.
 The CV does not need to focus on something specific (as opposed to a resume).
 You can send one CV to two different positions, and this will not be a mistake at all.

 Resume - Distinctive Features & Writing Standards